jannfis/ansible-kubernetes-centos7/README.md

 ## What's this?

 A collection of Ansible configuration to set up a single master, multi minion cluster on bare metal CentOS 7 (amd64) environments.
 Running this play, you will end up with a simple but fully working Kubernetes cluster.
 I have created this mainly for my own entertainment, so your mileage may vary.

+The play is designed to be as simple as possible, and should be considered only a starting point.
+Do yourself a favour and do not use this to set up production clusters.

 ## Features: